1 Endorsements and Signed Flights

 3.4.2 Verification of identity

-The purpose of a cryptographic signature is really twofold: (a) it authenticates the fact that the signer actually signed it, and (b) it proves that the thing being signed has not been modified.
-The purpose to using cryptography and public/private keys is to ensure that the signature itself is not tampered with.
+The purpose of a cryptographic signature is really twofold: (a) it authenticates the fact that the signer actually signed it, and (b) it proves that the signature or the thing being signed has not been modified.

 While we cannot validate that an account holder is who they say we are , we can verify a few things:

-1. The actions taken on behalf of the account holder were authorized by that account holder (by virtue of the fact that only that account can sign things)
+1. The actions taken on behalf of the account holder were authorized by that account holder (by virtue of the fact that only that account can sign things), when not doing an ad-hoc signature

 2. The CFI# and Expiration form a (weak) sort of username/password.